The O.C. season 4

-The season was released on DVD as a five-disc boxed set under the title The O.C.: The Complete Fourth Season on May 22, 2007, by Warner Bros.
-Home Video.
+The season was released on DVD as a five-disc boxed set under the title The O.C.: The Complete Fourth Season on May 22, 2007, by Warner Home Video.
 The season was also made available in the American versions of Zune and iTunes Store.
 Before the season premiered on television, it was available through on demand streaming.
 In the US, streaming was available from October 26, 2006, at 3:01 a.m.
 ET onwards, through Fox Interactive Media's MySpace and MyFoxLocal stations.

 In Canada, the fourth season was simulcast on the terrestrial CTV Television Network.
-Additionally, as a result of an agreement between Warner Bros. and CTV, the first episode was available to be streamed from October 30, 2006, at 12:00 p.m.
+Additionally, as a result of an agreement between Warner Bros.
+Television and CTV, the first episode was available to be streamed from October 30, 2006, at 12:00 p.m.
 ET onwards, through the CTV Broadband Network.
 In the United Kingdom the season premiered on January 9, 2007, on E4, and in Australia it was broadcast by Network Ten on November 7, 2006, at 8:30 p.m. (local time).